How to find the very best flamenco when you visit Sevilla

 Calle Manuel Rojas Marcos

-The flamenco dance museum was established by one of the biggest names in flamenco, Cristina Hoyos.
+The Flamenco Dance Museum was established by one of the biggest names in flamenco, Cristina Hoyos.
 Hoyos is the most decorated flamenco dancer and choreographer of all time.
-Here you’ll find a prestigious flamenco academy, a flamenco patio and also a museum.
+Here you’ll find a prestigious flamenco academy, a flamenco tablao/patio and also a museum.
 The patio offers an intimate audience fabulous views of the courtyard style stage from whence you’ll feel as if you’re a part of the experience.
-The photos of flamenco dancers above are of dancers here but because it’s not permitted to take photos, I don’t have any of my own.
+It’s not permitted to take photos here, but this staging is magnificent.

 My first serious flamenco experience took place here when I was invited, by Devour Tours to join their tapas and flamenco tour.
 The audience sits in a beautifully designed, small courtyard (patio) around the stage.
 What I didn’t expect was for el duende to take hold of me as fiercely as it did.
 The moment the music began, I was transported back in time.
 I felt as if I was in a private home, hundreds of years ago, watching people use music and dance to express what they weren’t allowed to say.
 I could feel their pain as we sat under the fierce Andaluz sun beating down on the patio and they danced and sang.
 The pain of the music gripped me and I wanted it to never end.
 I wanted to understand more.